 Training your staff is fundamental in providing your employees with the necessary knowledge, information and guidance to help reduce and manage bullying and harassment in your organisation.
 Training should be ongoing and reinforced periodically by reminders for all employees.

-The EssentialSkillz Bullying and Harassment eLearning Course defines bullying and harassment behaviours.
-It draws on real-life examples and illustrates the significance of an anti-bullying and harassment policy and the importance of an appropriate complaints procedure.
+EssentialSkillz Equality and Diversity Training draws on real-life examples and illustrates the significance of an anti-bullying and harassment policy and the importance of an appropriate complaints procedure.

-As with all the EssentialSkillz courses, the Bullying and Harassment eLearning course can be customised to meet your needs, enabling your workforce to understand the specific policies and procedures you have developed for your organisation.
+As with all the EssentialSkillz courses, the Equality and Diversity course can be customised to meet your needs, enabling your workforce to understand the specific policies and procedures you have developed for your organisation.
 A designated course administrator can edit the text and images within the course using the integrated authoring tool, and link to organisation-specific documentation, all at no extra cost.